Designing Custom Pendant Gymnasium Lighting Fixtures Using Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's create a custom light fixture for our gymnasium.
 Let's start by taking a look at that gym.
-We're going to go to our project browser, locate the ceiling plans, and go to our L2 lighting plan.
+We're going to go to our Project Browser, locate the ceiling plans, and go to our L2 Lighting Plan.

 We'll add in a connector.
-Revit also allows us to have a light source, which lets this light fixture emanate light during a Revit rendering.
+Revit also allows us to have a light source, which lets this light fixture emit light during a Revit rendering.
 To accomplish this, we will need to create two families.

 Learn Revit MEP